 There is a solution that can potentially bypass the subjective nature of ethics and that is to point AI towards an action based on prioritizing international human rights.
 Philip Alston, an international legal scholar at NYU’s School of Law, says, “[Human rights are] in the constitution…They’re in the bill of rights; they’ve been interpreted by courts.”
 Therefore an AI’s action should never remove basic human rights.
-This means that in order for AI to develop a universal code, it should not be based on ethics but to work with civil rights groups and researchers to study the impact of human rights throughout the life cycle of the AI.
+This means that in order for AI to develop a universal code, it should not be based on ethics, but developers should work with civil rights groups and researchers to study the impact of human rights throughout the life cycle of the AI.

 Reality Changing Observations:

-Q1.
-What are the similarities and differences between a code based on ethics and one on human rights?
+1. What are the similarities and differences between a code based on ethics and one on human rights?

-Q2.
-Why is it important for AI’s behavior to be unambiguous and accountable?
+2. Why is it important for AI’s behavior to be unambiguous and accountable?

-Q3.
-How would you solve the trolley problem?
+3. How would you solve the trolley problem?